 JMeter is an open-source Java application designed to load test functional behavior and measure performance.
 JMeter is an Apache project used by a large open-source community.
 Being a part of Apache, JMeter has comprehensive protocol coverage and scripting capabilities.

 What can you do with JMeter?

-JMeter is used to test performance both on static and dynamic resources such as static files, Java Servlets, CGI scripts, Java objects, databases, FTP servers and more.
-JMeter can be used to stimulate a heavy load on a server, network or object to test its strength or to analyze overall performance under different load types.
+JMeter is used to test performance both on static and dynamic resources such as static files, Java Servlets, CGI scripts, Java objects, databases, FTP servers, and more.
+JMeter can be used to simulate a heavy load on a server, network, or object to test its strength or to analyze overall performance under different load types.
 JMeter can run on any environment/platform such as Windows, Linux, Mac, etc. Its multithreading framework is highly extensible and can be used to perform automated and functional testing.

-When compared to other testing application, 80% of what is required can be accomplished with a simple, intuitive GUI and not much of scripting is required to achieve that.
+When compared to other testing applications, 80% of what is required can be accomplished with a simple, intuitive GUI, and not much scripting is required to achieve that.
 Since JMeter is backed by such a large community, any use case that comes to mind probably has an answer within JMeter.
-With JMeter one can build test scripts that are realistic and accurate.
+With JMeter, one can build test scripts that are realistic and accurate.

-One of the major limitation is that everything goes through a single console.
-Under heavy load the GUI consumes a lot of memory and the console server alone cannot sustain such a heavy load which leads to out of memory and disconnection logs.
+One of the major limitations is that everything goes through a single console.
+Under heavy load, the GUI consumes a lot of memory and the console server alone cannot sustain such a heavy load which leads to out-of-memory and disconnection logs.